How does a C program use the memory?

 But in some high-performance scenarios(game, basic frameworks) or memory limited, we need to control the memory usage manually and do our best to optimize the usage rate.
 This time understanding the basis of computer memory management is the basis to write fine code.

 Next, let’s look at the composition of a computer storage system:

-Disk: Disks usually have a large capacity, we use them to store large files.
-Disks are also used to persistently store data because they can keep data without electricity, but their data exchange speed is very slow.
+Disk: Disks usually have a large capacity.
+We use them to store large files.
+Disks are also used to store data persistently because they can keep data without electricity, but their data exchange speed is very slow.

 Cache : Why does the computer system need to add a cache for the CPU?
-Although the memory is very fast but not enough compared with the execution speed of the CPU.
+Although the memory is high-speed but not enough compared with the execution speed of the CPU.
 If using the CPU directly exchanges data with the memory, the memory will depress the performance efficiency seriously, so we need a cache to store the data used frequently to optimize this problem.
-Of course, we can’t cache all data we need, engineers designed a complex algorithm to pick what data we should cache.
+Of course, we can’t cache all data we need, and engineers designed a complex algorithm to pick what data we should cache.

-Another problem is that a program can easily access all the data of the whole memory, if you are running a rouge program, it might steal your data or crash your system.
+Another problem is that a program can easily access all the data of the whole memory.
+If you are running a rouge program, it might steal your data or crash your system.
 Too dangerous!

 32 Bits CPU